Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 — mastering the control over the indriyas, and

 Work with the indriyas is a component of the psychoenergetical work on self-development.
-It is feasible only for those who have mastered — on the stage of raja yoga — the methods of moving the consciousness from one chakra to another, developed all three dantyans, and then — on the stage of buddhi yoga — brought to the perfect state the both bubbles of perception.
+It is feasible only for those who have mastered — on the stage of Raja Yoga — the methods of moving the consciousness from one chakra to another, developed all three dantians, and then — on the stage of Buddhi Yoga — brought to the perfect state both bubbles of perception*.

 Cultivating Positive Qualities in Oneself